 An interesting article about raise.me.

-Senior Financial Aid Night: A presentation will be held on September 30, 2019 at 6:00 PM.
-A representative will present information about the FAFSA form and the financial aid process.
+Senior Financial Aid Night: A presentation was held on September 30, 2019 at 6:00 PM.
+A representative presented information about the FAFSA form and the financial aid process.

 Applying for Scholarships:

 Most scholarship money is awarded by the colleges directly.
 In many cases the student does not need to submit anything extra to be considered for merit based aid (need based aid is a separate procedure that requires filing a FAFSA form- see the Seniors page), though sometimes there is a special form, deadline, or other procedure.
 Many colleges have special deadlines for scholarship consideration that may be substantially earlier than the standard application deadline.
 Students should work as hard as possible in school, on SAT/ACT tests, and in activities to be the best possible candidate for merit based aid when considered by colleges.